Dandie Dinmont Terrier

 Do they get along with other pets?

-They can coexist with other pets if socialized early, though their terrier instincts may remain.
+They can coexist with other pets if raised together, but their terrier instincts may lead them to chase smaller animals.

 Are they suitable for apartment living?

-Yes, their moderate energy levels make them well-suited for smaller living spaces.
+Their moderate energy levels make them well-suited for apartment life, provided they receive daily walks.

 View Official FCI Standard